 In the aftermath of the greatest economic collapse since the Great Depression, millions remain jobless, foreclosures continue to tear families from their homes, and students are burdened as never before by crushing debt.
 Public education and other essential services are being dismantled and more and more children are growing up in poverty.
 As our young veterans slowly return from distant wars to a nation of declining opportunity, catastrophic global climate change accelerates unchecked.

-Yet, as we, the 99%, fall ever further behind, our democracy fails to respond and the super elite among the wealthiest 1% of Americans - the very people whose reckless Wall Street schemes caused the crash - are getting richer by the day.
+Yet as we, the 99%, fall ever further behind and struggle just make ends meet, a tiny fraction of the wealthiest 1% of Americans - the very people whose reckless Wall Street schemes caused the crash - are getting richer by the day.
 How can this be?

-In the wake of Citizens United and the rise of Super PACs and dark money, never has it been so clear that we simply cannot solve our most urgent problems, we cannot build an economy that works for all, we cannot renew the promise of the American Dream until we free our democracy from the hidden dictatorship of the money of the 1% and put it back in the hands of the People.
+In this post-Citizens United world of Super-PACs, "dark money" and unlimited corporate dollars cascading in campaign coffers, it has never been so clear that we simply cannot solve our most urgent problems, we cannot build an economy that works for all, we cannot renew the promise of the American Dream, until we free our democracy from the domination of big money and place it firmly in the hands of the People.

-We face a choice - rise together now to reclaim democracy for the 99% or give up hope for a better future for us all.
+We now face a choice: to rise up together and reclaim democracy for the 99%, or to give up hope for a better future, condemning ourselves and our children to a dying planet and a decaying Republic.

 Rule by Big Money: The Facts